spottybones/udacity-fullstack-buildweb/README.md

 Use the following command to start a container to work in:

-`docker run -d -v --rm "$(pwd)":/app -p5000:5000 [tag] python /app/project.py`
+`docker run --rm -v "$(pwd)":/app -p5000:5000 [tag] python /app/project.py`

 This container will link the current directory (the repository root) to the container and start the app `project.py`.
-The app will be accessible at the URL:
+The container will run and display logging output until ^C is pressed to stop it.
+The app will be accessible at the
+URL:

 http://localhost:5000

+while the container is running.

 [1]:https://docs.docker.com/docker-for-mac/
 [2]:https://docs.docker.com/engine/reference/commandline/tag/